-Tlačenka s cibulí (brawn and onion) — is a piece of haggis-resembling meat desert, garnished with vinegar and sprinkled with freshly cut slices of onion.
+Tlačenka s cibulí (brawn and onion) — is a piece of haggis-resembling meat dessert, garnished with vinegar and sprinkled with freshly cut slices of onion.
 Be aware that these are often quite acidic because of the vinegar.

 Matesy s cibulí (a soused herring) — is a chilled fish dish served alongside onions.

-Pub Food In Prague
+Pub Food in Prague

 On the opposite end of the spectrum is Tlačenka, which is virtually odour free.
 Nonetheless, it compensates for this with a most distinctive composition of secret pieces of meat bound together using aspic.
 This could only be translated, approximately, as: ‘head cheese’.

 Sometimes, you might notice a dish called ‘Jitrnice’ on the menu.
-This is a sausage composed of the pig’s intestine which has been stuffed on the spot as soon as the pig is slaughtered.
-If your stomach can digest this, you can also try a variation on this called ‘Jelito’ which has grain and blood mixed into it.
+This is a sausage composed of the pig’s intestine, which has been stuffed on the spot as soon as the pig is slaughtered.
+If your stomach can digest this, you can also try a variation on this called ‘Jelito’, which has grain and blood mixed into it.
 There is nothing that hits the spot like a well made Jelito.